AlexsLemonade/refinebio/README.md

 __Note__: The install_all.sh script will configure a git pre-commit hook to auto-format your python code.
 This will format your code in the same way as the rest of the project, allowing it to pass our linting check.
-This should be run from the `dev` branch first.
+This should be run from the `dev` branch when running for the first time in a new development environment.

 #### Automatic